FrankJaco/homeassistant-wwino-addon/docs/index.md

 On the Top far right:

+### Help

-❓ for accessing the most current Wonderful Wino documentation from Github site
+❓ is for accessing the most current documentation from Wonderful Wino Github site.
+Note that within various windows you may notice a ? with a circle around it.
+These will bring up in-app panels with help info.

+### Screen Mode

 ☀️  **Sun**  🌙  **Moon**  for setting  **Light**  or  **Dark**  mode

+## Settings and Maintenance panel

 ⚙️  **Gear**  for accessing the  **Settings**  and  **Maintenance**  panel